nfomon/shok/features.md

 lush is a command language interpreter.
 It helps the user compose and run commands, manage system processes, manipulate the filesystem, and more.

 A shell has to make a trade-off between simplicity for command invocation, and the expressive power of a rich embedded toolset.
-Most shells include a scripting language with an awkward and error-prone syntax, designed as such so that it does not interfere with the user''s ability to write commands.
-General-purpose scripting languages, alternatively, tend to be very poor environments for running programs interactively.
+Most shells include a scripting language with an awkward and error-prone syntax, designed as such so that it does not interfere with the user's ability to write commands.
+General-purpose scripting languages, conversely, tend to be very poor environments for running programs interactively.

 lush takes a different approach in order to minimize the trade-off.
 The key is to provide a simple syntax with which to switch between the command invocation shell and the embedded scripting language.
 When the two modes are complementary, an elegant user experience emerges.